 - assess if you need support from a psychologist to help your child through some of the techniques that you will read below.

 You really need your child to feel comfortable sharing with you their feelings and worries.

 By showing your empathy and understanding you will make sure your child doesn´t hide fears because they have been labeled as “silly” or “absurd”

 3. Teach your child about anxiety

-Or instead, you put your head down and pray for her not to pick you to answer her question.
-Could that be flight?
+- You put your head down and pray for the teacher not to pick you to answer the question.
+Could that be flight response?

-4. Teach your child to identify the worry signs
+4. Teach your child to identify their worry signs

-Feeling tense, heart racing, sweating, stomach ache or headaches are some common signs are body sends us when we are feeling anxious.
+Feeling tense, heart racing, sweating, stomach ache, or headaches are some common physical symptoms or signs that our body sends us when we are feeling anxious.